grammyjs/website/site/docs/plugins/keyboard.md

   .oneTime();
 ```

-It does not matter when you call `oneTime` (first or last or somewhere in between).
+It does not matter whether you call `oneTime` first, last or somewhere in between.
 The result will always be the same.

 #### Input Field Placeholder